ExaESM-WP4/Containers-for-Scientific-Computing/06_singularity.md

 ## Docker/Singularity compatibility

 Per default, Docker container images run "isolated" and "writable", while Singularity container images run "integrated" and "read-only".
-If you want a Docker image to be compatible with the Singularity runtime assumptions, consider the following aspects for your `Dockerfile`:
+If you want a Docker image to be compatible with Singularity runtime assumptions, consider the following aspects for your `Dockerfile`:

 * do not install any libraries (other than what is installed via e.g. `apt install...`) and/or scripts
  * in a typical Linux file system locations like e.g. `/opt` (i.e. rather use `/my-software` or `/my-script.sh`)